fontforge/designwithfontforge.com/en-US/Drawing_With_Spiro.md

 ---

 Spiro is a toolkit for designing curves in an alternate method to the more traditional B&eacute;zier curves.
-Although it is optional, FontForge can be installed to include a Spiro mode that offers you tools to create this specific kind of curves.
-See [“Installing FontForge”] for more details on how to include the Spiro library in your program.

-Spiro drawing has a different approach, that can help you getting your curves done in a different way and solving your conception problems.
+It has a different approach, that can help you getting your curves done in a different way and solving your conception problems.
 Please experiment!

 ## The Spiro toolset